catgriffin85/pp3-survey-results/README.md

 <strong>Test 7 - Email Address Validation</strong>

-If the users decides to input "Y" or "y" and sees the "Please provide your email address: " input message they must enter a valid email address.
+If the users inputs "Y" or "y" and they will see the "Please provide your email address: " input message and must enter a valid email address to continue.

 To validate the email address I took some code from [Geeks for Geeks](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python) website.
 This checked if the input was in the correct format.